ahanba/hiatus/README.markdown

 Environment
 --------
 Ruby 1.9.2 or 1.9.3
-Windows XP, Windows 7 Japanese
+Windows XP, Windows 7

-By default, hiatus is designed for Japanese version of Windows OS, that means default OS encode is Shift-JIS.
-So hiatus won't work on other languages' environment.
-If you want to use hiatus in other languages' environment, you have to modify some lines of the code or contact me.
-It is not difficult if you can read Ruby.
+*Although I have not tested it, I think hiatus works on other language environments.
+OS default encoding is set dynamically.

 Ruby Libraries Required
 ---------